nexmo-community/sendinblue-use-case/README.md

 3. Create a customer user:

 ```
-localhost:3000/user/user-123
+curl -d "username=user-123" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:3000/user
 ```

 This creates the user 'user-123'.

-You will notice from the server console logging that a conversation is created for the user.
+You will notice from the server console logging that a conversation is also created for the user.

 4. Create a customer order:

 ```
-localhost:3000/order/user-123
+curl -d "username=user-123" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:3000/order
 ```

 This creates an order for user 'user-123'.
-For simplicity this is a simple pre-defined text.
+For simplicity this is a simple pre-defined order, rather than a shopping cart.

 This step will also generate a custom event of type `custom:order-confirm-event` contain the order details.

 In addition a confirmation email is sent via Sendinblue.
 This email contains a link the user would select to chat if they wanted support with order.

 5. Check you have received the order email!
 Go to the inbox defined in your configuration to read the confirmation email.

-6. Click the link in the email.
+6. Click the link in the email to log the customer into the chat screen.

-The customer chat screen is displayed once you have clicked on the link contained in the email.

-7. It is recommended you start an 'incognito' tab in your browser for this step (or use a new browser instance).
+7. Log the agent into the chat.
+For this step it is recommended you additionally start an 'incognito' tab in your browser (or use a new browser instance).

 For simplicity the support agent logs into the chat using a method similar to the customer.
 You can just copy the link the client clicked on in the email, and change the username in the link to `agent`: